Aachar & Co: Plot

 The film follows Suma (Sindhu Sreenivasa Murthy) and her nine siblings of a typically orthodox family headed by Madhusudhan Aachar (Ashok), as they explore changes in patriarchy, arranged marriages, gender roles, education, and work opportunities for women in Jayanagar, Bengaluru during the 1960s and 1970s.

 Production

 The film's concept originated from Murthy's nostalgia for the "simpler times" of the late 20th century, which led her to discover the ways that women silently broke the mold and spurned stereotypes in the 1960s and 1970s.
 She pitched the story to Puneeth Rajkumar and his wife Ashwini in 2020, who both approved, produced and assisted with the film.
-According to Murthy, the cast and crew being mostly women had came about organically rather than being a conscious choice.
+According to Murthy, the cast and crew being mostly women had come about organically rather than being a conscious choice.
 Although the film was set in Bengaluru, production took place in Mysore since the city better preserved the architecture of the time, with an unused staff quarters building at the University of Mysore being used for the Aachar house.